Easy Campfire Potatoes

 What can you cook on a campfire?

-If you can turn your fire pit into a barbecue pit, then I recommend making Full Irish Breakfast.
+If you can turn your fire pit into a barbecue pit, then I recommend making a Full Irish Breakfast.
 You can easily adjust the recipe to your liking.
 Add more or reduce or omit some of the ingredients or substitute with what you like.
 All you need is a skillet or a disposable aluminum tray to make it!

 Skillet Chicken Fajitas are another tasty and more importantly quick meal.